-Upon exercise of share options, the proceeds received, net of any directly attributable transaction costs, up to the nominal value of the shares issued are allocated to share capital with any excess being recorded as share premium.
+Upon exercise of share options, the proceeds received, net of any Changes in deferred tax assets or liabilities are recognised as a directly attributable transaction costs, up to the nominal value of the shares issued are allocated to share capital with any excess being recorded as share premium.
 At this time, the appropriate balance in the other reserve relating to the share options exercised is transferred to retained earnings by way of a transfer within reserves.